 - Dr Kate Wright

-- Lecturer and Chancellor's Fellow in Media and Communications
+- Senior Lecturer and Chancellor's Fellow in Media and Communication; School Director PGT

 - Research Interests

 - Media, Journalism, International news, Humanitarianism, Human rights, Peace and conflict, Communication theories, NGOs, State-media relations, soft power, public diplomacy

 Guidance and Feedback Hours

 - Appointments are available in term-time only for all students, except PhD candidates.
 Here is the link https://outlook.office365.com/owa/calendar/SPSKateWrightsbookings@uoe.onmicrosoft.com/bookings/

 I am the Academic Lead of the interdisciplinary research cluster in Media and Communications at the University of Edinburgh.
 I study international news and mediated advocacy, particularly humanitarian and human rights campaigning.